rodrigodadam/scrum-master-quiz/README.md

 <br>

 This panel is an User Friendly interface and is simple to use.
-At the top the Player can see the [Game Display](https://github.com/rodrigodadam/scrum-master-quiz/blob/main/assets/images/structure/design/gamedisplay.png) where easy the User can track their Score, the Time remaning and how many questions was answered/remaining.
+At the top the Player can see the [Game Display](https://github.com/rodrigodadam/scrum-master-quiz/blob/main/assets/images/structure/design/gamedisplay.png) where easy the User can track their Score, the Time remaining and how many questions was answered/remaining.
-At the midle the User can see the Properly Question follow below for 5 options to be answered and only one is correct.
+At the middle the User can see the Properly Question follow below for 5 options to be answered and only one is correct.

-When the player select an option that answer will change the color for a brief time to give time to player see if the options is correct or incorrect.
+When the player selects an option that answer will change the color for a brief time to give time to the player to see if the option is correct or incorrect.
 To correct option the user will see the answer turn yo green to incorrect will turn to red.
 Also for each correct answer the player score will be increased.

-To be User Friendly I've used the [Bootstrap Collor Pallete](https://colorswall.com/palette/3) to show the players whem they select Correct as answers and Incorrect Answers.
+To be User Friendly I've used the [Bootstrap Color Pallete](https://colorswall.com/palette/3) to show the players whem they select Correct as answers and Incorrect Answers.
 More info about the colors in [Design Plan](#Design-Plan)

 In all devices the game and the game display are positioned equal to avoid visual position problems.